matheushs/jekyll-p5-portfolio/_projects/game_of_life/gol.md

 ---

 An implementation of Conway's Game of Life.
 The Game of Life is a cellular automaton created by mathematician John Horton Conway in 1970.
 It's a zero-player game, consisting of cells which interacts with each other based on the following set of rules:
-- Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+> Any live cell with fewer than two live neighbors dies, as if by underpopulation.<br/>
-- Any live cell with two or three live neighbors lives on to the next generation.
+> Any live cell with two or three live neighbors lives on to the next generation.<br/>
-- Any live cell with more than three live neighbors dies, as if by overpopulation.
+> Any live cell with more than three live neighbors dies, as if by overpopulation.<br/>
-- Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.
+> Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.<br/>

-How to use:
+How to play:
 - Press **Random Seed** to generate a random board
 - Press **Paused** to start the simulation
 - Move the slider to change the simulation speed